open-lab-app/open-lap-api/README.md

         ],
         "summary": "Deletes a Post given an id", "operationId": "deletePostById",
-        "description": "If given an id of a valid post that the user\nhas write rights to, it will be deleted from the\nstore", "parameters": [
+        "description": "If given an id of a valid post that the user\nhas write rights to, it will be deleted from the\nstore\n", "parameters": [
           {
             "in": "path",